jsmolka/blog/content/posts/horizons/index.md

 {.symbols}

 ## Fin
 Puh, finally it's out of my system.
-This was a really hard post for me to write, especially considering my lack of vocabulary and knowledge in music theory and lyrical analysis.
+This was an especially hard post to write, given my lack of music theory knowledge.
 Interpretation wasn't a strength back in school and still isn't to this day.
 At least there isn't a teacher to tell me how my opinion is wrong.
-But writing it gave me a whole new appreciation for the lyrics and their deeper meaning, something I'm grateful for.
+Writing it gave me a whole new appreciation for the album and cemented it as one of my all-time favorites.

 ---